Dooodlehead/Dooodlehead/README.md

 - 👀 I’m interested in C#
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : Ask me private
+- 📫 How to reach me : Phone
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: